yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

      - **Setup** - used to set the context for the model's responses.
     - **Chat session** - used to submit chat messages and view responses.
-    - **Configuration** - used to configure settings for the model deployment.
+    - **Deployment** - used to configure settings for the model deployment.

-3. In the **Configuration** section, ensure that your model deployment `text-turbo-1` is selected.
+3. In the **Deployment** section, ensure that your model deployment `text-turbo-1` is selected.
 4. In the **Setup** area, select the default system message template to set the context for the chat session.
 The default system message is *You are an AI assistant that helps people find information*.
 5. In the **Chat session**, submit the following queries, and review the responses: